QuaSi-Software/Documentation/docs/resie_input_file_format.md

 **Weather output**

 To output the weather data read in from a provided weather file, the flag `csv_output_weather` in the `io_settings` can be set to `true`.

+**Summary output**

+Using the toggle `write_summary_CSV`, an additional summary CSV file is created from the regular CSV output.
+It contains one row for each numeric output and summarizes the values over the full simulation period.

+Energy-related outputs, such as `Demand`, `IN`, `OUT`, `Supply`, `Losses`, `Gains`, `EnergyFlow` and `Balance`, are summed.
+Columns containing `_sum` are treated as cumulative values and the last valid value is written.
+All other numeric outputs, such as temperatures, efficiencies or states of charge, are averaged.

+The summary file also contains the number of values used for the aggregation as well as the minimum and maximum valid value.
+Empty values, non-numeric values and `NaN` values are ignored.
+For selected outputs such as COP, zero values are ignored as well, since they represent inactive operation.

 ### Output specification (interactive .html plot)